WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • No multi-currency payments

-• Can’t calculate sales tax automatically at checkout, based on your customer’s shipping or billing address.
-Must use TaxJar extension.
+• You can’t calculate sales tax automatically at checkout based on your customer’s shipping or billing address.
+You must use the TaxJar extension.

-WordPress doesn’t have a membership tool built into the platform like Squarespace, but with plugins, you can integrate it into your site.
-If you need sophisticated membership functionality WordPress is right for the job.
+WordPress doesn’t have a membership tool built into the platform like Squarespace, but you can integrate it into your site with plugins.
+If you need sophisticated membership functionality, WordPress is right for the job.

 PROS